 Due to the immense distances involved, Namibia is not a short-stay destination that you tag on to the end of a Botswana or South Africa itinerary.

-If you have enough time, you can combine it with destinations like South Africa, northern Botswana or Victoria Falls, but it is a wonderful destination in its own right and deserves a stay of at least 6-7 days.
+If you have enough time, you can combine it with destinations like South Africa, northern Botswana or Victoria Falls, but it is a wonderful destination in its own right and deserves a stay of at least six to seven days.

-An ideal Namibia itinerary would be 10-14 days, or even longer if you want to see all that this magnificent country has to offer.
+An ideal Namibia itinerary would be 10 to 14 days, or even longer if you want to see all that this magnificent country has to offer.